susanev/uw-hcde-creative-computing/lessons/week2/exercises/face.md

 # Week 2 Exercise

 ## Face

 ### Goals
+* Practice collaborating in code with others
-* Practice using functions by creative a face
+* Practice using functions by creating a face
 * Practice using variables and conditional statements
 * Explore the sound library